getredash/website/src/pages/kb/user-guide/integrations-and-api/ssh-tunnel-api.md

 VPC/intranet.
 Attempts to connect with this data source will fail unless your firewall allows traffic from our IP or you configure an SSH tunnel.

+{% callout warning %}

+When you set up the data source in Redash, you **must** enter the port that the database listens on.
+Even if your database uses the default (5432 on Postgres e.g.) you must explicitly enter it on the setup screen.
+Otherwise you will receive an error that says: "SSH tunneling is not implemented for this query runner yet."

+{% endcallout %}

 **SSH access details** are supplied using Redash's REST API because this feature has not yet been added to our front-end user interface.
 The tunnel API uses [public key authentication](https://tools.ietf.org/html/rfc4716) to connect with